Qualify for a jumbo cash out refinance.

 • Maximum cash-out: No max

-True jumbo refinance cash-out loans
+True jumbo loans

 You are in true jumbo territory if your desired loan amount is above Conforming High Balance limits, or there’s something about your scenario that doesn’t match Fannie Mae guidelines.